Jerry Dalrymple Art Collections

 We didn’t have much when I was growing up, but hey, not many people did.
 As small boys tend to do, I loved playing in the woods and bringing home every manner of “creepy crawler” (as my mom called ‘em) I could lay my hands on.
 If it wiggled, crawled, flew, or swam across the face of the earth, I likely had one as a child.
 Surely, it was my mother’s reluctant acceptance of her son’s curiosity that cultivated my interest and love of nature.
 Through the years, I have carried this fascination and love of nature with me into manhood and outside of my family, it is still my biggest source of strength and enjoyment in life.

 I watched Howdy Doody, the Beav, and Captain Kangaroo on our black and white TV.
 And I was ten years old, setting behind my desk the day a tearful announcement came over the elementary school PA.
 That message still rings in my ears today; someone had shot our beloved President JFK.
 I remember Ed Sullivan, the BEATLES, Bob Hope, Vietnam, and Woodstock.
 The first man walked on the moon the year I turned sixteen.
 I met my wife Barb shortly after graduating high school, we married and spent the next several years growing-up together.
-Now, two children, several houses, many dogs, an African Grey parrot and 40 plus years later we now call Central Florida home.
+Now, two children, several houses, many dogs, an African Grey parrot and 50 years later we now call Central Florida home.

 All of these things helped shape my personality and make me the person I am today.
 But my parents get most of the credit, it was their sacrifice, dedication, and hard work that put me through school and taught me to love and respect God, country, nature, and other people.
 Thank you Mom and Dad - love you!
 Miss you guys!